Kesh-web/Assignment-3-Part-1-NGINX/README.md

 ### Explanation of the Server Block

 - **`listen 80;`**
-  Configures Nginx to listen on port 80 for HTTP traffic.
+  Configures Nginx to listen on port 80.

 - **`server_name local-webgen;`**
-  Defines the server name for the block.
+  Defines the server name.

 - **`root /var/lib/webgen/HTML;`**
-  Sets the root directory for the website files.
+  Sets the root directory for the files.

 - **`index index.html;`**
-  Specifies the default file to serve (e.g., `index.html`) when a directory is requested.
+  Specifies the default file to serve `index.html` when a directory is requested.

 - **`location / { try_files $uri $uri/ =404; }`**
   Ensures Nginx tries to serve the requested file or directory.
 If it doesn't exist, a `404 Not Found` error is returned.